dylanvu/MELTGithubWorkshop/README.md

     If two people edit the same lines of code at once, Git doesn't know which is the "correct" copy.
 So you will get a merge conflict.
 If this happens, you have to open up the file on your computer, fix the conflict, commit, and then push again

 ## Common issues
 * `git is not recognized` -> You likely have to add Git onto your environment variables and PATH.
 If you are on Windows, add Git to the environment variables: https://stackoverflow.com/questions/4492979/git-is-not-recognized-as-an-internal-or-external-command.
-Make sure you have the "\" and that you have those Git files in the Program Files
+Make sure you have the `"\"` in both `C:\Program Files\Git\bin\` and `C:\Program Files\Git\cmd\`.
+This path will vary depending on where you installed Git, but it should default to this path.
-* `fatal: not a git repository (or any of the parent directories): .git` -> You likely haven't changed directory into the newly created folder after cloning the repository.
+* `fatal: not a git repository (or any of the parent directories): .git` -> You probably haven't changed directory into the newly created folder after cloning the repository.
 Do `cd MYREPONAMEHERE` and try again
 * After cloning the repository, you can't create a branch or anything -> Do `git status` and see what branch you are on.
 If you aren't on main (you might be on "master"), switch to main: `git checkout main` and try again
 ## Testing out GitHub